 If economy and longevity are your bag, go with pressure-treated wood.
 It’s stainable, hard enough to resist abuse, and many brands carry a lifetime (though limited) warranty.
 But beware, not all treated woods are created equal.
 The standard treated decking at my local lumberyard costs less than cedar.
 But inexpensive treated wood is often full of moisture and will shrink unevenly and twist when it dries.
 One homeowner told me, “Yeah, my treated deck may last forever—but it’s going to look BAD forever, too.”

 Types of Pressure-Treated Wood

 We suggest you buy “choice,” “premium” or “select” treated boards.
 At about 40 percent more per linear foot, you’ll pay more, but the boards have fewer knots and straighter grain.
 And, since many of the higher grade choices are kiln-dried both before and after pressure treatment, they have less tendency to warp.

 If near-zero maintenance is your goal, buy composite decking.
-Most is made from recycled plastic and wood chips or sawdust.
-It’s more expensive than cedar for a wood deck, but once it’s down, it won’t rot, splinter or twist.
-The color change is even (though in shady, damp areas it can turn dark, like the example in the photo).
-You can even stain most types after four to six months.
-Since composite deck material is defect free, you can use every inch.
-Maintenance involves spraying it off with a hose.
+Most composite decking is made from recycled plastic and wood chips or sawdust.
+It’s more expensive than cedar for a wood deck, but once a composite deck is built, it won’t rot, splinter or twist.
+The color change is even (though in shady, damp areas it can turn dark).
+You can even stain most types of composite decking after four to six months.
+Since the material is defect-free, you can use every inch.
+Maintenance mainly involves spraying it off with a hose.
 Some people don’t like the look of the stuff and it’s cold on bare feet.
 But if you want to relax on your deck instead of work on it, bite the bullet and spend the extra cash.
-Plus: Check out these 10 outdoor projects you can build using composite decking boards.